-SI.
-No. Short particulars of the property or asset(s) [including complete address and location of the property] Pin code of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity registered own neficiary of the (1) (2) (3) (4) (5) (6) CSR Registration Number, if applicable Name Registered address Nil Nil Nil Nil Nil Nil Nil
+Sl.
+No. Short particulars of the property or asset(s) [including complete address and location of the property] Pin code of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of registered owner (1) (2) (3) (4) (5) (6) CSR Registration Number, if applicable Name Registered address Nil Nil Nil Nil Nil Nil Nil

-(All the fields should be captured as appearing in the revenue record, flat no, house no, Municipal office/ Municipal Corporation/ Gram Panchayat are to be specified and also the area of the immovable property as well as boundaries)
+(All the fields should be captured as appearing in the revenue record, flat no, house no, Municipal office/Municipal Corporation/ Gram Panchayat are to be specified and also the area of the immovable property as well as boundaries)